WHEN GIVING IS NOT ENOUGH

 But, as it is written, “What no eye has seen, nor ear heard, nor the heart of man imagined, what God has prepared for those who love him”—1 Cor 2:9

-Do not rob yourself with the blessing because if we only knew that “one” thing God could able to give, we will be overwhelmed.
+Do not rob yourself with the blessing because if we only knew that “one” thing God could be able to give, we will be overwhelmed.
 We will be amazed because truly it is.
-No doubt that our God is an amazing God.
+No doubt that our God is amazing.

 Believe me, it is for our good.